College Students Created TISL to Have a Voice

 The legislature also began annual sessions after voters approved a constitutional amendment changing the legislative calendar.
 Consequently, Tennesseans were paying more attention to their state government than they'd paid in a long time.

-Republican Howard Baker's election to the U.S. Senate in 1966 introduced two-party competition for statewide offices and raised interest in politics.
+U.S. Senate in 1966 introduced two-party competition for statewide offices and raised interest in politics.

 The UTK student most intrigued with the TISL concept was Phillip Moffitt.
 Together, Moffitt and Dr. Carlisle contacted other student government associations across the state.
 At Vanderbilt, they caught the interest of student Charles Bone.
 Bone and Moffitt were to become the first and second governors of TISL.